 Thermogravimetry (TGA) is a technique belonging to the group of thermal analysis methods in which the mass changes of a sample under a specific temperature regime are determined.
 Losses (or increases) in mass depend above all on the stoichiometry of the reactions occurring during analysis.
 The technique allows the determination of the individual components of a substance, the determination of the magnitude of the thermal transformation and the temperature at which this transformation takes place.
 Thermogravimetry also makes it possible to study phase transitions and reactions (e.g. oxidation).

-TA Instruments Q500 thermogravimetric analyser (TGA) coupled with a Nicolet iS50 FTIR spectrometer
+Thermogravimetric analyser (TGA) coupled with a spectrometer

 Device operating temperature range: from RT to 1000° C